 - Partington and Satchell noted that there is no statistical test of the significance of the increase in re-levered betas.
-1064 Given the imprecision associated with empirical estimates, CEG's results in Table 3-29 do not indicate strong evidence of a material change in empirical estimates to depart from our empirical range and point estimate as CEG's extension indicate small changes. - CEG's extension was consistent with (and within) our range of 0.4-0.7. - CEG's replication was generally higher than Henry's original results.
-In particular, CEG's replication of SKI's re-levered beta is 57 per cent higher than Henry's estimate which would drive differences between CEG's replication (and extension) and Henry's original results.1065 CEG also acknowledged the discrepancy between its replication and Henry's results.1066 CEG's observed 'increases' in the equity beta would be overstated due to discrepancies with Henry's original results.
-Given the
+Or the imprecision associated with empirical estimates, CEG's results in Table 3-29 do not indicate strong evidence of a material change in empirical estimates to depart from our empirical range and point estimate as CEG's extension indicate small changes. - CEG's extension was consistent with (and within) our range of 0.4-0.7. - CEG's replication was generally higher than Henry's original results.
+In particular, CEG's replication of SKI's re-levered beta is 57 per cent higher than Henry's estimate which would drive differences between CEG's replication (and extension) and Henry's original results.1066 CEG also acknowledged the discrepancy between its replication and Henry's results.1067 CEG's observed 'increases' in the equity beta would be overstated due to discrepancies with Henry's original results.
+Given the portfolios for which additional data is available 1064

-1059 CEG, Replication and extension of Henry's beta analysis, November 2016, p.
+1060 CEG, Replication and extension of Henry's beta analysis, November 2016, p.
 9.